Gwen Stacy: Dead No More: The Clone Conspiracy

-In the Clone Conspiracy storyline, a flashback revealed that Gwen Stacy was conscious during Spider-Man and Green Goblin's battle on the bridge, and as she was falling to her death.
+In the "Clone Conspiracy" storyline, a flashback revealed that Gwen Stacy was conscious during Spider-Man and Green Goblin's battle on the bridge, and as she was falling to her death.
 She overheard their conversation and discovered Peter is Spider-Man in the process.
 She was angry at Peter for keeping this secret and for his involvement in her father's death.
 This flashback confirms the Green Goblin's real motivations for the murder: he clearly states that Gwen "is just a pawn", contradicting the whole core of Sins Past in which Osborn wanted to kill her to keep the twins with him and silence her forever.
-The whole "Stacy-Osborn" affair was retconned during the Sinister War event, 17 years later.
+The "Stacy-Osborn" affair was retconned during the Sinister War event, 17 years later.

-In the present, Gwen is supposedly revived by the Jackal—who here would later be revealed to be a re-animated Ben Reilly (Spider-Man's main clone)—with his clones.
-The Jackal tells her she is not a clone but the real Gwen, who was harvested and reanimated from her remains and still has all her memories, including those of her death.
-The Jackal offers Gwen the opportunity to be his business partner as he tries to change the world with his new technology.
-Gwen is hesitant about this new life at first but accepts it when the Jackal shows that he has reanimated the clone of her father, who is in much better health than he was before he died.
-When Spider-Man arrives at the incorporation and discovers the Jackal's experiments, he is surprised by Gwen's presence and notes that unlike the other people the Jackal revived, who were all clones, Gwen does not trigger his spider sense, making him wonder if she was the real one.
+In the present, Gwen (her soul intact) is revived by Ben Reilly (as the Jackal II) in a clone body.
+Ben offers Gwen the opportunity to be his business partner as he tries to change the world with his new technology.
+Gwen is hesitant about this new life at first but accepts it when Ben shows that he has reanimated her father, who is in much better health than he was before he died.
+When Spider-Man arrives at the incorporation and discovers Ben's experiments, he is surprised by Gwen's presence and notes that unlike the other people Ben revived, Gwen does not trigger his spider sense, making him wonder if she was the real one.
 He is attacked by the "reborn" Doctor Octopus before he can question the issue further.